Peer & Participation Assessment FAQ

 For Peer Assessment, you'll be asked to evaluate randomly selected, anonymous peer submissions, based on guidelines your instructor provides.

 Peer Assessment opens up the moment the coursework deadline passes, in the same place you submitted your coursework.
-Your instructor will set the peer assessment deadline for after that, and once that passes, you'll see the grade/feedback you received from your peers in the Gradebook.
+Your instructor will set the peer assessment deadline for after that, and once that passes, you'll see the grade/feedback you received from your peers in the Gradebook. *Note, if your course is running in 'Adaptive Schedule', peer assessment will open up 24 hours after submitting your coursework.

 How does Extra Credit Peer Assessment work?